mxvish/arch-setup/README.md

 su
 sh archinstall.sh
 </pre>
+- Change username from kenter as you like.
 - This script does not format, mount partitions, and connect to wifi automatically.
 Refer to commented out commands in [archinstall.sh](archinstall.sh) to do them.